CJ-SPT/LEGACY-SPT-RELEASES/README.md

 - Extract the spt release into `C:\SPT\3.9.8`.
 - launch `SPT.Server.exe` and wait for the green `server is running...` text.
 - launch `SPT.Launcher.exe` and create your profile and begin playing.

+# Credits

+- Battlestate games for developing Escape From Tarkov
+- The SPT development team for the modding framework.